bvongunten/adventofcode/README.md

-# adventofcode
+# Advent of Code

-Advent of Code in Java
+Java solutions in plain old java ;)